Contributing to Neuraxle¶

 Reviewing other’s code¶

-We love that contributors review each other’s code as well, when they have time.
+We love that contributors review each other’s code as well.

 Publishing project to PyPI¶